 There are more gyms and fitness centres in Andalucía than ever before.
-Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now… More →
+Whereas in the early 1980s you’d have been pushed to find the odd male-dominated weights room, there are now many centres.… More →

 There are only a few quality lawn bowling clubs in Andalucia.
 Lawn bowling is a popular sport amongst the international community on the Costa del Sol where most of the clubs are situated.

 Those who find hiking not quite exciting enough, may like to try mountaineering, rock climbing or caving, all of which are popular in this part of Spain with a wealth of challenges and some of the… More →